 Related : Why NEET is a Tough Nut to Crack?

 During the time of examination, many students often become isolated from the outer world which leads them to be more stressful.
 So even during the time of examination, it is important to interact with your friends and family to share your worries.

-5. Avoid the use of nicotine and over usage of caffeine
+5. Avoid over usage of caffeine

 It is believed that coffee energizes and helps you stay up longer to study.
 But beware.
 Caffeine in excess would eventually slow you down.

 6. Do proper exercise

 This is probably one of the best ways of dealing with exam stress.
 Anything from walking the dog to going for a swim, run or bike ride helps reduce physical tension that can lead to aches and pains and releases natural feel-good brain chemicals.
 If you can’t get motivated, rope in friends – it’s much harder to make excuses.

 Psychologists suggest that we can only concentrate properly for about 45 minutes at one stretch, while neuroscientists tell us that the longer we try and focus on one thing, the less our brains are able to deal with it effectively.
 Take breaks to stay refreshed.
 Instead of cramming in more or stressing over how to deal with exam stress, the best thing might simply be to do something completely different.